ndlopez/NowPlaying/README.md

-## Now Playing on FM La Paz (Windows version)
+## Now Playing on FM La Paz/ThirdRock (Windows version)

 ![Notification](assets/now_playing.png)

 This is currently one of the versions that still can get info from FM La Paz's website.
 The other is the MacOS version.
-Gnome can't connect to such site anymore.
+Gnome can't connect to such URL anymore.
 Probably due to a security certificate issue.

+Sometimes FMLaPaz's is on *sleep mode*, so the URL that provides the JSON file with the current Playing song cannot be parsed.
+Thus, I added another station: *Third Rock* and another URL to search for the current song.

+As a bonus I added one extra feat. on the GUI.
+Download to figure out.

 ### Installation: